 For the on-site case, Eq.~(\ref{eq:SOCtheory}) can be rewritten as

 In Ref.~\cite{Konschuh}, this expression led to

-where $a$ and $b$ are atomic orbital indices.
+where $a$ and $b$ are atomic-orbital indices.
 In going from Eq.~(\ref{eq:SOCnext}) to (\ref{eq:SOCKonschuh}), the prefactor in Eq.~(\ref{eq:SOCnext}) is assumed to be the same for all orbitals with quantum number $l$ and approximately equal to the parameter $\lambda$ in Eq.~(\ref{eq:SOCKonschuh}), which is obtained by fitting the band structure.
-The matrix elements of $\mathbf{L}\cdot {\bf \sigma}$ are straightforward to calculate since
+Matrix elements of $\mathbf{L}\cdot {\bf \sigma}$ are straightforward to calculate since